harness/developer-hub/docs/platform/secrets/secrets-management/add-a-cyberark-conjur-custom-secret-manager.md

 ---
 title: Add a CyberArk Conjur custom secret manager
-description: This topic explains how to create CyberArk Conjur custom secret manager.
+description: This tutorial explains how to create CyberArk Conjur custom secret manager.
-# sidebar_position: 2
+sidebar_position: 9
 ---

 You can link CyberArk Conjur to Harness and use it to store any sensitive data you use in Harness, including secrets.